microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/site-follow.md

 To follow one site:

 * If the request is successful, this method returns the site object the was followed.
-* If an error occured while executing the request, this method returns the information of the [error][].
+* If an error occured while executing the request, this method returns the information of the [error](../../../concepts/errors.md).

 To follow multiple sites:

 * If the request is successful, this method returns an array of sites that were followed.
-* If an error occured while executing the request, this method returns a `207` status code and the response body will have the [error][] object and siteId.
+* If an error occured while executing the request, this method returns a `207` status code and the response body will have the [error](../../../concepts/errors.md) object and siteId.

 ## Examples